Robert Dyas

 Robert Dyas (/ˈdaɪ.əs/) is a British retailer, originally founded in London in 1872 as an ironmongery.
-It operates 93 high street stores, predominately in Southern England, as well as an online business.
+It operates 93 high street stores, predominantly in Southern England, as well as an online business.
 Its product range consists of home improvement items, electrical appliances, kitchenwares and seasonal stock.

 Since 2012 Robert Dyas has been owned by Theo Paphitis, the entrepreneur and long-time star of BBC's Dragons' Den.

 History

 Robert Dyas emigrated to England from County Meath, Ireland, and with an inheritance of just £5 he opened his first shop in the capital in 1872.
 By the time of his death at the age of 66 he had established 18 shops.
 His sons took over after that, followed by his two grandsons who died in 1961 and 2002.